BellosC/docker-slam-livox-set-up/README.md

 > Now you have a new ".bag" file with the elements that you need in order to build your map.

-Step5: **Open a fourth terminal** in order to convert your new ".bag" file in to .pcd format.
+Step 5: **Open a fourth terminal** in order to convert your new ".bag" file in to .pcd format.
 Simply run the command:

 ```sh
 rosrun pcl_ros bag_to_pcd my_new_bag_file.bag /laser_cloud_surround /home/konstantinos/Desktop/